plforacle/heatwave-turbo/mysql-heatwave-intro/create-dbs/create-dbs.md

     ![VCN](./images/vcn-ttp-add-ingress.png "Add HTTP Ingress Rule")

-7. On Security List for Default Security List for heatwave-vcn page, the new Ingress Rules will be shown under the Ingress Rules List
+7. On Security List for Default Security List for HEATWAVE-VCN page, the new Ingress Rules will be shown under the Ingress Rules List

     ![VCN](./images/vcn-ttp-ingress-completed.png"View VCN Completed HTTP Ingress rules")